 Is There a Deadline to File a Claim for Philadelphia Medical Benefits?

 However, if a workplace injury or illness is reported after the 20-day deadline, that is okay.
 This just simply means that there will be no retroactive benefits paid to the employee.
-Workplace injury or illness victims have 120 days under Pennsylvania law to report the incident to their employer.
+Workplace injury or illness victims have 120 days under Philadelphia law to report the incident to their employer in order to remain eligible for workers’ compensation medical benefits.
 Failing to report an injury or illness to an employer within 120 days will result in the employee being unable to recover the compensation they are entitled to.

-We provide skilled representation from a certified* workers’ compensation lawyer with well over 20 years of experience.
-Contact us today at 215-512-1500 to schedule your free, confidential consultation at Gross & Kenny, LLP.
+At Gross & Kenny, LLP, we provide skilled representation from a certified* workers’ compensation lawyer with well over 20 years of experience.
+Contact us today to discuss Philadelphia workers’ compensation medical benefits during a confidential consultation.
 We take cases on a contingent fee basis, which means that if you don’t get paid, we don’t get paid.

 *Jeffrey S. Gross is certified as a specialist in the practice of workers’ compensation law by the Pennsylvania Bar Association’s Section on workers’ compensation law as authorized by the Pennsylvania Supreme Court.